sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 We will iterate as we learn, but our focus will be on:

-- SSBC reliably works at the scale of 1,000s of changesets
+- SSBC reliably works at the scale of 1,000s of changesets.
-- Users get a great editing experience, including a few basic templates
+- Users get a great editing experience, including a few basic templates.
-- Users get a great debugging experience
+- Users get a great debugging experience.
-- Admins are able to setup SSBC in a reasonable amount of time
+- Admins are able to setup SSBC in a reasonable amount of time.
-- Admins can manage (monitor, view queue, etc) executors
+- Admins can manage (monitor, view queue, etc) executors.

 Besides SSBC, this is our ordered list of priorities:

 1. Build a minimal version of fork support ([#17879](https://github.com/sourcegraph/sourcegraph/issues/17879)).
 Users in companies with many changesets tend to run into write-permission issues when creating batch changes.
 This can be solved by creating forks.
 Besides, the permission model of [#565](https://github.com/sourcegraph/accounts/issues/565), [#544](https://github.com/sourcegraph/accounts/issues/544) and [#4778](https://github.com/sourcegraph/accounts/issues/4778) and likely other similar large scale customers, requires forks.
 Forks are necessary along with SSBC to allow large customers to create very large batch changes.
 1. Tackle the top configuration issues encountered by customers:
-   1. Nudge users to setup webhooks ([#24310](https://github.com/sourcegraph/sourcegraph/issues/24310))
+   1. Nudge users to setup webhooks ([#24310](https://github.com/sourcegraph/sourcegraph/issues/24310)).
    1. Simplify credential management.
 We plan to remove (deprecated) using the codehost token for Batch Changes ( [#25394](https://github.com/sourcegraph/sourcegraph/issues/25394)), and change the docs and in-product wording to clarify credential usage.
 1. Iterate on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
 We lack bandwidth to make radical improvements, but we plan to ship small increments, as well as start tracking bulk action metrics ([#23882](https://github.com/sourcegraph/sourcegraph/issues/23882)).
 1. (Rolled over from Q3) We are planning to allow users to [Mount file on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851) after many customer requests.
 1. Handle permission errors more gracefully (likely with [#24999](https://github.com/sourcegraph/sourcegraph/issues/24999s) and maybe with [#24307](https://github.com/sourcegraph/sourcegraph/issues/24307)).
-As we onboard larger customers, including on SSBC, permission errors are increasingly frequent, causing large batch changes to fail after hours of execution
+As we onboard larger customers, including on SSBC, permission errors are increasingly frequent, causing large batch changes to fail after hours of execution.
 1. **Experiment:** We assume that if we provide low-effort entry points into the product, users will get into Batch Changes and some will become long-term users.
 This will increase the value batch change creates, and increase stickiness.
 We want to start testing this assumption as it may take several test and learn cycles to get to the final experience that works.
 We may timebox a small experiment like this if we are able to deliver on our other priorities.

 ### What we are not working on